KF-Art/lxqt-tuning/README.md

     [Desktop]
     Font="Roboto,10,-1,5,50,0,0,0,0,0,Regular"

+# Lockscreen

+LXQt by default does not provides a lockscreen service, using instead <code>xscreensaver</code> (which is ugly for me).
+We will be using Betterlockscreen, which uses i3lock-color.
+For the moment I will only provide Void, OpenSUSE, Arch and FreeBSD installation steps.
+The rest of distros will come in the future.

+## Install betterlockscreen

+### Void Linux

+    # xbps-install -S betterlockscreen

+### Garuda and every Arch based distro with Chaotic AUR

+    # pacman -S betterlockscreen

+### Arch and derivatives (using Yay in this example)

+    # yay -S betterlockscreen

+### OpenSUSE
+We will need to "manual" install Betterlockscreen, as it's not in the repositories.
+The first thing we need is to install <code>opi</code> (if not installed already), which allows us to install OBS software.

+    # zypper refresh && zypper in opi

+Proceed installing i3lock-color:

+    $ opi i3lock-color

+Install runtime dependencies:

+    # zypper in ImageMagick xdpyinfo feh bc

+Clone repository:

+    $ git -C /tmp clone https://github.com/betterlockscreen/betterlockscreen

+User install:

+    $ /tmp/betterlockscreen/install.sh user

+System install:

+    # /tmp/betterlockscreen/install.sh system

+FreeBSD:

+## Configure lockscreen background

+Before we can use our new lockscreen, we need to set up a background:

+    betterlockscreen -u /path/to/your/wallpaper.png

 # Window Manager
 The window manager is one of the most important things in our desktop environment, so we must customize it too.
 The main focus will be the default WM, Openbox; but also I'll include instructions to integrate it with Fluxbox, and maybe in the future, i3wm.